prog4biol/pfb2019/pfb.md

 #### Numeric Functions

 Here is a list of functions that take numbers as arguments.
-These use useful things like rounding.
+These do useful things like rounding.